Skip to main content

 AU TGA pregnancy category: B3

-Risk Summary: Limited and incomplete data on use of this drug or its individual components in pregnant women to inform a drug-related risk.
+Risk summary: There are limited and incomplete data on the use of this drug or its components (ivacaftor, lumacaftor) in pregnant women to inform a drug-associated risk.

 Comments:

--Hormonal contraceptives (including oral, injectable, transdermal, and implantable) should not be relied upon as an effective method of contraception when coadministered with this drug.
+-Hormonal contraceptives (including oral, injectable, transdermal, and implantable) should not be relied upon as effective methods of contraception when coadministered with this drug.

 Animal studies have failed to reveal evidence of teratogenicity at high human doses.
 Decreased fetal body weights in animals were observed at doses of ivacaftor that produced maternal toxicity.
-Treatment with lumacaftor demonstrated a slight increase in incidence of minor skeletal abnormalities in rabbits at doses that also produced maternal toxicity.
+Treatment with lumacaftor demonstrated a slight increase in the incidence of minor skeletal abnormalities in rabbits at doses that also produced maternal toxicity.
 Placental transfer of this drug was observed.
-There are no controlled data in human pregnancy.
+There are no controlled data using any of the drugs, alone or in combination, in human pregnancy.

 AU TGA pregnancy category B3: Drugs which have been taken by only a limited number of pregnant women and women of childbearing age, without an increase in the frequency of malformation or other direct or indirect harmful effects on the human fetus having been observed.
 Studies in animals have shown evidence of an increased occurrence of fetal damage, the significance of which is considered uncertain in humans.